 First: stock up on water, food and fuel in Lehi.
 It's going to be awhile before you see civilization again.
 Then, head toward Camp Floyd State Park Museum, which occupied the same time period in history as the Pony Express.
 The Stagecoach Inn near the museum served as a stagecoach stop and, during 1860–1861, a Pony Express stop.
 Afterwards, head out on the Pony Express National Historic Trail.
 Stops along the trail include the Simpsons Springs historic site, Fish Springs National Wildlife Refuge and the Deep Creek Mountain Range.
+Along the way, keep your eyes out for wild horses.
 The only option for an overnight stay is camping.
 Check out the Civilian Conservation Corps campground in Callao or find a spot near the trailhead to Ibapah Peak.

 Historic stories of the United States Army, Mormon pioneers, stagecoach travelers and the Pony Express all collide at Camp Floyd and the town of Fairfield.
 The Army arrived in 1858 and constructed Camp Floyd to suppress a supposed Mormon rebellion.
 The Army remained here for three years before being recalled for the Civil War.
 Today, Camp Floyd State Park features historic structures, tour guides and a cemetery.
 Learn more